 A fibromyalgia diagnosis involves the process of eliminating other disorders and conditions with similar symptoms.
-It can be difficult to diagnose fibromyalgia.
-There is no common exam or test that a doctor can use to definitively diagnose fibromyalgia.
+It is not easy to diagnose fibromyalgia.
+There is no common exam or test that a doctor can use to diagnose fibromyalgia definitively.
 The elimination process is utilized because of several other conditions with similar symptoms.
 These include:

 - Rheumatoid arthritis